Dish Nation: Radio personalities

 Gary with da Tea, and Da Brat.
-The Heidi & Frank Show from KLOS in Los Angeles features Heidi Hamilton, Frank Kramer, and formerly featured Erik Smith and Sammy Marino.
-Brooke and Jubal in the Morning from KQMV in Seattle, featured Brooke Fox and Jubal Flagg.
+The Heidi & Frank Show from KLOS in Los Angeles features Heidi Hamilton and Frank Kramer, and formerly featured Erik Smith and Sammy Marino.
+Brooke & Jubal in the Morning from KQMV in Seattle, featured Brooke Fox and Jubal Flagg.
 The group was dropped from the show in 2015.
-The nationally syndicated, The Kidd Kraddick Morning Show, from Dallas, joined Dish Nation for Season One in September 2012.
+The nationally syndicated The Kidd Kraddick Morning Show from Dallas, joined Dish Nation for season one in September 2012.
 The show starred J-Si Chavez, Kellie Raspberry, Jenna Owens, and Big Al Mack.
 They were dropped in December 2016.